-Suppose that each investor considers the mean-variance portfolio selection problem under a relative performance criterion.
-Specifically, in line with \cite{Touzi2015,Lacker-Zari2017}, the $i$-th investor, for all $i=1,2,...,N$, is concerned about not only the terminal wealth $X_i(T)$ but also how it compares relatively to the average wealth of all investors $\overline X(T)$, thereby considering a mixed performance criterion
+Suppose that each investor considers mean-variance portfolio selection under a relative performance criterion.
+Specifically, in line with \cite{Touzi2015,Lacker-Zari2017}, investor $i$, for all $i=1,...,N$, is concerned about not only the terminal wealth $X_i(T)$ but also how it compares relatively to the average wealth of all investors $\overline X(T)$, thereby considering a mixed performance criterion